Before electronic gadgets, cinemas, shopping malls, and cafes invaded our lives, Zoo was the most preferred destination for family outings.

 Even before you reach this exhibit, you can hear lions roaring.

-Let your kids climb into a “crashed” land rover against the exhibit, making them feel like they’ve come for an African safari.
+Let your kids climb into a “crashed” Land Rover against the exhibit, making them feel like they’ve come for an African safari.

 Get nose-to-nose with lions through the glass and watch them bathing in the sun.